Migrating VMware VMs to zCompute

 For example:

-• The VM is migrated to a zCompute VM named win2012r2-bios-2disk
+• The VMware VM will be migrated to a zCompute VM named win2012r2-bios-2disk

 • The boot disk to migrate is win2012r2-bios-2disk-flat.vmdk